Often people either view low-carb approaches for diabetes with strong opinions.

 For example, since they can still have pasta, maybe a family member cooks a pasta dish as normal, yet they end up with >1 cup of cooked pasta on their plate.
 If they were on a low-carb diet, it would be simpler to avoid the pasta completely.

 Potentially the simple rules of a low-carb diet make it just as easy to follow.
 Intuitively it seems harder, but perhaps the difference in diet style is beneficial from a compliance standpoint.

 Both approaches work, so it comes down to what the individual can stick with.
 The hard part is identifying which approach would be easier to comply with.

 There is so much research out there and it is impossible to read every single study that comes out.
 Dietitians are the experts in nutrition, so I don’t expect other health professionals to be aware of the pros and cons of lower-carb diets for diabetes.

 Among dietitians though, it is still not uncommon for people to believe that low-carb diets are ineffective for the management of diabetes.
 There are dietitians who specialise in diabetes who I have heard definitively claim that low-carb diets “don’t work for managing diabetes.”

-It turned out the mentor happened to be all for low-carb diets anyway.
-After some back and forth, one line stood out to me: “The evidence is there to support low-carb diets in diabetes.”
-To be honest, that was all I needed to hear.
-Even after reading study after study myself, I got a strange wave of relief hearing it from a dietitian that I respect.
 Going back to why I wrote this: I am hoping that somebody who is on the fence, reads this and it prompts them to also be more comfortable with the idea of talking about low-carb diets and the evidence.
-It is still debatable whether low-carb diets are the most effective strategy, but I think the evidence is at point now where it should be accepted as one of many potential options available.
+It is still debatable whether low-carb diets are the most effective strategy, but I think the evidence is at a point now where it should be accepted as one of many potential options available.